boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 ## Reference Counting / Type Wrapping

-If the `FIO_REF_NAME` macro is defined, then referece counting helpers can be defined for any named type.
+If the `FIO_REF_NAME` macro is defined, then reference counting helpers can be defined for any named type.

 By default, `FIO_REF_TYPE` will equal `FIO_REF_NAME_s`, using the naming